Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 8. MainScreen.tsx

 Now, let’s put everything together to create our UI.
-Create a new folder `screens` and a new file `MainScreen.tsx` inside it.
-In this file, we are only structuring the screen to display two yet-to-be created components: `CounterView` and `CounterButton`.
+Create a new folder called `screens` and a new file called `MainScreen.tsx` inside of it.
+In this file, we are only structuring the screen to display two yet-to-be-created components: `CounterView` and `CounterButton`.

-Additionally, in this file we're introducing React Native's `StyleSheet`.
-This is another difference from regular react.
-Don't worry, behaves very similarly to CSS.
+Additionally, in this file, we're introducing React Native's `StyleSheet`.
+This is another difference from regular React.
+Don't worry, it behaves very similarly to CSS.

 In `screens/MainScreen.tsx` paste the following:
 ```tsx